esmini/esmini/README.md

 Repository: <https://github.com/esmini/esmini>

 Pre-built demo packages are available [here](https://github.com/esmini/esmini/releases/latest).
-Unzip, navigate to "esmini\run\EgoSimulator" and run any of the example scripts.
+Unzip, navigate to "esmini\run\esmini" and run any of the example scripts.
 See more info below under "Binaries and demos".

 **Please note**: From version 1.5 esmini only supports OpenSCENARIO v1.0.
 All demo scenarios has been updated from 0.9.1 to 1.0.
 ASAM provides a transformation scheme (migration0_9_1to1_0.xslt, part of the OpenSCENARIO 1.0 release bundle) that can be used with tools for automatic migration of XML files.